China mobile payment giants Alipay, WeChat open to international cards

 The moves come during a major import fair in Shanghai aimed at showcasing the country's free trade credentials.

-U.S. digital payment company Visa Inc said "This partnership means that we’ll be working towards an environment where Visa cardholders will be able to use their Visa card in China at the millions of places where WeChat Pay is accepted."
+US digital payment company Visa said: "This partnership means that we’ll be working towards an environment where Visa cardholders will be able to use their Visa card in China at the millions of places where WeChat Pay is accepted."

 State newspaper Beijing News reported in January that Mastercard Inc had submitted application materials in 2017 but voluntarily withdrew its application in June 2018.